 The first year is designed to give students solid training in microeconomics and econometrics and to introduce them to the basic issues in accounting and finance.
 The Accounting and Finance Seminars introduce students to the current research topics.
-Students are required to take courses offered by the Simon School as well as University of Rochester's Economic Department.
-First year students are required to take the Core Exam which is given in June and to complete a First Year Research Paper which is due by November 15 of the student's second year.
+Students are required to take courses offered by Simon Business School as well as University of Rochester's Economic Department.
+First year students are required to take the Core Exam, which is given in June, and complete a First Year Research Paper, which is due by November 15 of the student's second year.
 The paper will be presented in AEC510 or in an Accounting Workshop by the fall of the student's second year.

 In the second year, students are expected to take PhD level courses in Accounting and Finance.
 In addition, participation in Accounting, Finance, and Applied Economics seminars is required.
 This training provides the foundation from which to develop research topics/ideas in general, and a thesis topic in specific.
 Students are required to submit a paper by September 1 of their third year.
 This paper will be presented in AEC510 or in an Accounting Workshop the fall of the student's third year and serves as the student's Accounting Qualifying Exam.

 All students are required to pass a qualifying exam in their minor field of study by the fall of their third year.
 The exam varies based on the minor chosen but may consist of either a written exam, completing specific courses and/or submitting a research paper in that area.

 In the third year students move from course work to active research with the primary objective being identification of a viable thesis topic.
 In addition, continued participation in all Accounting and Applied Economic Seminars is required.

 This is achieved at the end of your fourth year after completing 90 credit hours, and passing the Core and Qualifying Exams.
 These credit hours include research credits for GBA595 and GBA999.
 Students become PhD candidates by receiving a recommendation from the Accounting Area Coordinator.